 Though not backed by any concrete research, a mother with an anterior placenta is believed to be carrying a girl.

-Placenta on the Sides:
+3. Placenta on the Sides

 This is a condition where the placenta during pregnancy attaches itself to the lower part of the uterus instead of the upper part.
 Placenta previa is observed to occur more in certain races of women.
-The chances of such a placenta position in pregnancy are more if you have had a cesarean section or an abortion earlier.
-Now don’t worry, this happens in less than 1% of pregnancies.
+The chances of such a placenta position in pregnancy are higher if you have had a cesarean section or an abortion earlier.
+Now don’t worry; this happens in less than 1% of pregnancies.
 So, unless your gynecologist is concerned, you need not fret over this rare condition.

-Partial Placenta Previa
+1. Partial Placenta Previa

-In this type of placenta, the opening of the cervix is only partially covered.
+In this type of placenta, the opening of the cervix is partially covered.
 This type of placenta during pregnancy allows a good chance for vaginal delivery.

-Marginal Placenta Previa
+2. Marginal Placenta Previa

 This is when the position of the placenta during pregnancy does not completely block the cervix.
 As the baby grows, the placenta can move away from the cervix, thereby increasing the chances of vaginal birth.

-Complete Placenta Previa
+3. Complete Placenta Previa

 This is when the placenta during pregnancy attaches itself towards the bottom of the uterus.
 In this type of placenta, the mother might be put on bed rest for the major part of the pregnancy.
 This is to ensure the increasing weight of the fetus does not push against the cervix, causing it to open.
 If not taken care of, this type of placenta can lead to a miscarriage or a premature delivery.
+(17)

 What is Placenta Position Gender Prediction?